Chainscript/documentation/commands/add_event.md

 The add_event command attaches specific conditions that when met execute a list of commands.
 Example events can include expiration based on date/time, the balance of a bitcoin address or the deliver of a packaged by a shipping carrier.

 ## Agents
 Trusted agents, who represent the event machines, are responsible for implementing events.
-The parties involved can decided on which agents to trust.
-Agents function in role similar to [oracles](https://github.com/orisi/wiki/wiki/Orisi-White-Paper).
+The parties involved with the document can decided on which agents to trust.

 Agents can choose to sign and publish evidence of the event by [notarizing](notarize.md) it on a blockchain.
+Agents function in a  role similar to [oracles](https://github.com/orisi/wiki/wiki/Orisi-White-Paper).

 ## Execute